 Royalty in Ireland

 You may know the 13th century Ashford Castle became a luxury hotel back in 1939, but you may not have experienced their regal treatment for guests of all ages.
 Now it’s time to virtually visit with an Ashford Castle 360° walk-through of this fantastically restored and elegant resort.
-In addition to golf and equestrian facilities, the family can have a blast fishing, learning the ancient arts of falconry and archery, clay shooting or lake cruising to the island of St. Patrick – just read this account of a family visit.
+In addition to golf and equestrian facilities, the family can have a blast fishing, learning the ancient arts of falconry and archery, clay shooting, or lake cruising to the island of St. Patrick.
 Until your arrival, make do with looking out over the serene Lough Corrib on the castle’s webcam.